User Manual

 Merged question history

 When you merge a question into another, the original is preserved as a strikethrough ancestor inside the new question.
-Depth check notes from the original carry over.
 Work is never lost when a question evolves.

 Learning Python inside Cinema 4D